arontaupe/aron.petau.net/_pages/cv.md

 ## Who am I?

+Below you will find a chronological list of my education, my work experience and a rough overview of different softwares and machines I am familiar with.
+For a less formal self description, please see the [About](/about) page.

 ### Education

 |:- |-:|
 |**Abitur** |
 |<i class="fas fa-building"></i> Stadtgymnasium Detmold |||||||||||||<i class="fas fa-calendar-alt"></i> Aug '11 – Jun ‘15 |
 {: .display}

 |:- |-:|
 |**BSc.
 Cognitive Science** |